Risk-Free Trialfor Any Hire

 How does your billing work?

-Our billing cycles are monthly, meaning that we take payments for hours spent within each 4 weeks (2 sprints).
+Our billing cycles are monthly, meaning that we take payments for hours spent within each 4 weeks.

 Do you require upfront payment?